 With respect, honesty, and clear compassionate intent,families can begin to heal and create the foundation for a lasting recovery.

-Being close to someone with addiction or mental illness is difficult, confusing and exhausting.
+Being close to someone with addiction or mental illness is difficult, confusing, and exhausting.

 “Empathy is the antidote to shame.”— Brené Brown

-• Trust is the foundation of any intervention.
+Trust is the foundation of any intervention.
 A transparent, honest, and compassionate approach preserves dignity, reduces shame, defensiveness and opens the door to real dialogue.
 When family members express love and concern without blame, set clear boundaries, and offer healthy support, they create the opportunity for lasting recovery.
 Surprise tactics tend to trigger shame and can dissolve trust.
 In rare instances when the person of concern is cognitively challenged mentally or as a result of their using is in imminent danger the surprise method can sometimes be the best approach.

-• A few days before the intervention a chosen family member or friend informs the person of concern.
+A transparent invitational intervention.
+A few days before the intervention a chosen family member or friend informs the person of concern.
 At that very moment… the intervention has begun.
 Reactions to this invitation vary tremendously: in some cases, indignation and outrage; in others, relief and acceptance.
-Whatever the reaction, it is clear that if they choose not to accept the invitation, the intervention, we would move forward without them.
+Whatever the reaction, it is clear that if they choose not to accept the invitation, as much as we hope they would attend, the intervention will move forward without them.
+If the person of concern would like to talk to us, they are more than welcome to do so.
+This often helps to answer questions or lingering doubts about the process.
+Most often, the loved one shows up to defend themselves, reassure all present, “it’s not that bad,” or surrender to an opportunity to transform their lives.
+Occasionally, they do not show up even though accommodations have been made for their participation; regardless, the intervention continues without them.

 Take the First Step Toward Healing… Call today